 Where to Retire in El Paso and Home Prices

 West central El Paso is located north of Interstate 10 and west of the Franklin Mountains.
 The University of Texas at El Paso and the Cincinnati Entertainment district are located in the heart of the area.
 Historic districts Kern Place and Sunset Heights are fun parts of town and might provide some interesting residential choices in wealthy old neighborhoods, not all of which have come back (yet).
 The west side is home to some of the most affluent neighborhoods within the city, such as the Coronado Hills and Country Club neighborhoods.
-The NAR reports the median sales price of a home in El Paso at $157,200 in the first quarter of 2019, well below the national median of $254,800.
+The NAR reports the median sales price of a home in El Paso at $182,900 in the 3rd quarter of 2020.

 What is Special about El Paso